 ||Not available for Windows 11|

 ||"Quick Format" can cause corruption|

 |Windows File Explorer||Built-in utility, you don't have to install it||Quick Format option does not wipe data- it can be recovered|

 ||It might show an error while formatting the drive, or it might format it incorrectly|

 Among the tools mentioned above, EaseUS Partition Master Free is the best Kingston USB formatter for setting any desired file format to Kingston USB drives.

-So, the first tool we are introducing as an excellent Kingston USB formatter is EaseUS Partition Master.
-It is a straightforward free tool designed for Windows beginners.
+So, the first tool we are introducing as an excellent Kingston USB format tool is EaseUS Partition Master.
+It is a straightforward, free tool designed for Windows beginners.